 How is an audience built online?
 Effective traffic generation strategies for news oriented websites.
 (2000 words)

-In this essay I intend to discuss effective traffic generation from web 2 sources such as user generated content and other traffic generation strategies for example news websites and other formalities.
+In this essay I intend to discuss effective traffic generation from web 2.0 sources such as user generated content and other traffic generation strategies for example news websites and other formalities.
+I intend on finding out what strategies websites use to generate traffic and how they define their traffic, such as audience targeting and the content that they generate.

 The reasons that the possibilities are endless are for multiple reasons.
 There are specific apps and websites that are custom-made for news orientated websites.
 Such as ‘flip board.’
 Flip board is an app that it essentially designed for a personalised news feed, the user targets what news they would like to look at, when flipping through the news articles several options appear depending on where the source has been taken from.
 For instance sometimes there is a thumb icon, indicating that you can like this on Facebook, other times there will be a star indicating that you can save it on Twitter.
 Using this app means that you can be diverted to news websites if you find the article interesting, thus increasing traffic generation to favoured websites.